Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-We use this approach to connect the notions of lineal and Helly rings to properties of \emph{discrete convex analysis}.
-Informally, this is a field which studies functions $f \colon \integers^n \to \RR$ that behave like discrete analogues to convex functions; see the book by Murota~\cite{Murota:DCA}.
-Our connection goes most directly to Kashimura, Numata, and Takemura~\cite{KashimuraNT13} who studied discrete convexity analogues of the separation of convex shapes by a hyperplane.
-We have the following notions.
-A shape $S \subseteq \integers^n$ is \emph{hole-free} if every integer point in its convex hull is contained in $S$.
-It is \emph{1-convex} if for any $p, q \in S$, all integer points on the line from $p$ to $q$ are contained in $S$.
+We use this viewpoint for connecting monomial rings to various properties from \emph{discrete convex analysis}.
+This field studies functions $f \colon \integers^n \to \RR$ that behave like discrete analogues to convex functions (see Murota's book~\cite{Murota:DCA}).
+Our connection goes most directly to Kashimura, Numata, and Takemura~\cite{KashimuraNT13} who study discrete analogues of the separation of convex shapes by a hyperplane.
+One says that a shape $S \subseteq \integers^n$ is \emph{hole-free} if every integer point in its convex hull is contained in $S$.
+It is \emph{1-convex} if for any $p, q \in S$, all integer points on the line from $p$ to $q$ are in $S$.
 Note that these are a stronger and a weaker discrete analogue of the notion of a convex continuous shape.
-Moreover, for $(N,Z)$ as above we say that $(N,Z)$ are \emph{separated by a hyperplane} if there exists an affine hyperplane $H$ disjoint from $N \cup Z$ that separates $N$ from $Z$, and adopting a term from~\cite{KashimuraNT13} we say that $(N,Z)$ satisfies \emph{Condition P} if there are no points $p_1, p_2 \in N$ and $q_1, q_2 \in Z$ such that $p_1+p_2=q_1+q_2$.
+Moreover, for $(N,Z)$ as above we say that $(N,Z)$ are \emph{separated by a hyperplane} if there is an affine hyperplane $H$ disjoint from $N \cup Z$ that separates $N$ from $Z$, and adopting a term from~\cite{KashimuraNT13} we say that $(N,Z)$ satisfies \emph{Condition P} if there are no points $p_1, p_2 \in N$ and $q_1, q_2 \in Z$ such that $p_1+p_2=q_1+q_2$.
 Let $R=\FF[\rx_1,\ldots,\rx_n]/I$ be a monomial ring, let $N$ be the set of exponents of non-zero monomials in $R$ and $Z$ the set of exponents of zero monomials in $R$.
-We find the following (see also Figure~\ref{fig:convex-hulls-intro}). \begin{enumerate} \item $R$ is lineal if and only if $(N,Z)$ satisfies Condition~P \item The case that $(N,Z)$ are separated by a hyperplane is a strictly stronger condition that we refer to as $R$ being \emph{fully convex} \item If $Z$ is hole-free then $R$ is Helly, and if $R$ is Helly then $Z$ is 1-convex. \end{enumerate} It appears that the language of discrete geometry is well suited to characterize the potentially tractable classes of lineal and Helly rings in the case of monomial rings.
+We find the following (see also Figure~\ref{fig:convex-hulls-intro}). \begin{enumerate} \itemsep0em \item $R$ is lineal if and only if $(N,Z)$ satisfies Condition~P \item The case that $(N,Z)$ are separated by a hyperplane is a strictly stronger condition that we refer to as $R$ being \emph{fully convex} \item If $Z$ is hole-free then $R$ is Helly, and if $R$ is Helly then $Z$ is 1-convex. \end{enumerate} The language of discrete geometry seems well suited to characterize the potentially tractable classes of monomial lineal and Helly rings.
 We also note that more naive interpretations of convexity fail to capture these classes.
 On the one hand, even if both $N$ and $Z$ are hole-free, this does not guarantee that $R$ is lineal.
 On the other hand, requiring that the convex hulls of $N$ and $Z$ are disjoint (which is equivalent to the fully convex case) is too restrictive, and not met by all lineal rings.